COVID-19 Vaccine

 COVID-19 vaccines work by training your immune system to recognise the ‘spike’ protein on the outside of the COVID-19 virus and to fight off the infection.
 COVID-19 vaccines do not contain live coronavirus, and therefore vaccination cannot give you COVID-19.

-Pregnant women are a priority group for COVID vaccination and will be offered a 2023 autumn booster.
+Pregnant women are a priority group for COVID vaccination and will be offered an autumn booster.
 Vaccination is the best way to protect against the risks of COVID-19 in pregnancy for women and their babies.

 What are the benefits of having the COVID-19 vaccine in pregnancy?